Yazhuo-Liu/install-abaqus-on-ubuntu/README.md

 ------------------------------
 Update Nov.
 11, 2024
-- After Intel updated OneAPI, 'ifort' no longer exists, and it is replaced by 'ifx'.
-Although 'ifx' is fully compatible with the previous 'ifort', it is necessary to create a symbolic link at the end to let 'ifort' point to 'ifx', since the default fortran compiler name of abaqus is ifort.
+- After Intel updated OneAPI, `ifort` no longer exists, and it is replaced by `ifx`.
+Although `ifx` is fully compatible with the previous `ifort`, it is necessary to create a symbolic link at the end to let `ifort` point to `ifx`, since the default fortran compiler name of abaqus is ifort.
-- This tutorial still works well, just change all 'ifort' to 'ifx'.
+- This tutorial still works well, just change all `ifort` to `ifx`.
 - As a service provider, **Intel's behavior is rude, brutal, and unreasonable**.
-Since 'ifx' is fully compatible with 'ifort', there is no need to change the name of the compiler.
+Since `ifx` is fully compatible with `ifort`, there is no need to change the name of the compiler.
 Intel's behavior is irresponsible to all users, and all users need to bear the cost of the name change.
 -------------------------------

 Note: